mlpack/blog/content/blog/LozhnikovFinal.md

 The implementation of random projection trees are based on the paper [Random projection trees and low dimensional manifolds] [random-projection-tree-paper].

 I implemented two versions of the split method: the mean split and the max split.
 Both methods are described in the paper.
 Unfortunately, the tree performs much slower than the k-d tree since the bound of the random projection tree is a polytope.
 There are a number of methods that calculates the distance between a point and a polytope but they are based on the gradient descent method and require a lot of computations.
+Right now, the tree uses an ordinary rectangular bound.

 The tree is implemented on the basis of the `BinarySpaceTree` class.
 The changes can be found in [Pull Request 726] [726].